dmussie/weekend-react-gallery/README.md

 [x] - Create GalleryItem.jsx component and pass GalleryItem via props [x] - Update GalleryList with GalleryItem component and display image [x] - Swap image w/ description on click.
-USE CONDITIONAL RENDERING [] - Display number of likes for each item, include like button [] - Update PUT (the like count) /gallery/like/:id
+USE CONDITIONAL RENDERING [x] - Display number of likes for each item, include like button [x] - Update PUT (the like count) /gallery/like/:id
 [] - Enable gallery update upon click of like button

 # Stretch